Is God real? Does God exist?

-The article provides basic guidance on how we can come to believe that God is real, i.e. he does exist.
+The article provides basic guidance on how each of us can come to believe that God is real, i.e. he does exist.
 It also explains how, as a result, we can accept Christian faith for ourselves.
 And hey, if we can do that, then we can also have our lives transformed.
-As a serious old thinker, I am still amazed at the truth of that statement.
+As a serious ‘old thinker’, I am still amazed at the truth of that statement.
 I really do mean it!

 Other following sections of the website go on to support the guidance offered here, in this main or ‘primary’ area.
 I want to make it clear that there is no suggestion of ‘wishful thinking’ on this website.
 And no fairy-tale gods!

 3. ENGAGE WITH HIM: BELIEVE IN GOD

 Thinkers, i.e. analytical people (I guess like ‘you’ the reader), often find it hard to accept Christian faith as a way of life without first knowing how to ‘believe in God’.
 I mean how to prove to themselves that God does exist.
 And yes, that is the way I am ‘wired’ too.

 So, for me, one of the most important goals in my journey of faith was to find the evidence for myself.
 And when I write “evidence” I mean stuff that could truly convince me that God was real.
 Supported by my auditing background, I have laid out what I mean in the article,“The framework for evidence”.

 Where then do we start our search for belief and faith?
 In simple words, we just begin our journey of faith.